Dazzler (weapon): History

 The first reported use of laser dazzlers in combat was possibly by the British, during the Falklands War of 1982, when they were reputedly fitted to various Royal Navy warships to hinder low-level Argentinian air attacks.
-However, Michael Heseltine, the UK's Secretary of State for Defence immediately after the conflict, stated that whilst the dazzlers had been deployed they were not used.
+However, Michael Heseltine, the UK's Secretary of State for Defence immediately after the conflict, stated that although the dazzlers had been deployed they were not used.

 At the end of Operation Desert Storm, F-15E crews observed the Iraqi military's massacre of Kurdish civilians at Chamchamal.
-The pilots were forbidden from firing on the Iraqi soldiers and instead used their lasers as dazzlers against the enemy helicopter pilots.
+The pilots were forbidden from firing on the Iraqi soldiers and instead used laser dazzlers against the enemy helicopter pilots.
 This ultimately proved ineffective in crashing any attack helicopters.

-On 18 May 2006, the US military announced it was using laser dazzlers mounted on M4 rifles in troops in Iraq as a non-lethal way to stop drivers who fail to stop at checkpoints manned by American soldiers.
+On 18 May 2006, the US military announced it was using laser dazzlers mounted on M4 rifles in troops in Iraq as a non-lethal way to stop drivers who failed to stop at checkpoints manned by American soldiers.
 Other militaries have taken up use of them as well.

 Countermeasures

 One defense against laser dazzlers are narrowband optical filters tuned to the frequency of the laser.
-To counter such defense, dazzlers can employ emitters using more than one wavelength, or tunable lasers with wider range of output.
+To counter such defence, dazzlers can employ emitters using more than one wavelength, or tunable lasers with wider range of output.
 Another defense is photochromic materials able to become opaque under high light energy densities.
 Nonlinear optics techniques are being investigated: e.g. vanadium-doped zinc telluride (V:ZnTe) can be used to form electro-optic power limiters able to selectively block the intense dazzler beam without affecting weaker light from an observed scene.